polterguy/polterguy.github.io/tutorials/expressions/index.md

 follows its `@` character. _"Upwards in the hierarchy_" here implies checking its older sibling nodes, then checking its parent node, then checking its parent node's older siblings, etc - Until it reaches the root node.
 If no match is found, it returns zero nodes as its result.
-When it finds a match, it yields that node as its result.
+When it finds a match, it yields that node as its result, and stops looking for more nodes.
+This translates into the following in English.

+> Find the first node who's name is 'xxx'

 **Notice** - The `@` iterator will never traverse children nodes, only older sibling nodes and parent nodes.
 Think about this iterator as doing something similar to